 Are we tired of these sewing posts yet?
 Hmm?
 If the answer is yes, well.
 Too bad.
 It’s my blog and I’ll sew if I want to.
 I bought a bag of leather remnants at Hobby Lobby a few weeks ago, and knew immediately what to make – I would sew a leather wristlet.
-(More like a clutch with a wrist strap, but let’s not quibble over the details.)
+I didn’t know how to sew a leather handbag but how hard could it be, right?
+Right.
+(And it’s less a wristlet and more like a clutch with a wrist strap, but let’s not quibble over the details.)

 I made a leather bag a few years ago, and pretty much followed the same instructions to make this one.
 (Except this time I made life easier on myself and sewed in the zipper before sewing up the sides of the bag.)